I Sent Funds to a Validator instead of Staking Them! Print

-Polkadot validators will likely return your funds because the Polkadot ecosystem is designed to incentivize good behavior.
-This tends to result in more votes and trust from the community and therefore more influence and financial rewards.
+You will need to contact the validator and ask them to refund the transaction.
+If you reach out to them, Polkadot validators will likely return your funds because the Polkadot ecosystem is designed to incentivize good behavior.
+This tends to result in more votes and trust from the community and, therefore, more influence and financial rewards.
 The opposite is true for bad behavior.

-Be sure to share your experience in the Polkadot community on Element, Discord or Twitter, so the whole community can continue to learn which validators are the most trustworthy.
+Be sure to share your experience in the Polkadot community on Element, Discord, or Twitter, so the whole community can continue learning which validators are the most trustworthy.

 Did you find it helpful?Send feedback